BrageHK/IDATT-2105-Prosjekt/README.md

 ### Proper messaging system

 There was not enough time to implement a proper messaging system.
 The backend has the database structure for messages and conversations between seller and buyer, but service classes and a controller class is necessary.
 Right now a buyer can get the contact information of a seller and contact them on either email or phone.
 When creating a messaging system, using websockets is recommended.

+### Improved CI/CD

+We have a .gitlab-ci.yml file for making sure the frontend is building correct, and that the test run.
+Because we didn't have enough time, no useful tests were added.
+If proper testing was added, we could be sure that the entire project works every time we wanted to push to GitLab.

 ## Documentation